 Eggplant gets the royal treatment here with a dose of jerk sauce.
 You'll truly be hard-pressed to find a more flavorful way to prepare this nightshade.
 Serve it over a bed of rice as a side to your meat.

 Grilled Caprese Skewers

 Grilling cheese can turn into a messy disaster if you don't have the right type of cheese.
-This recipe calls for halloumi—a semi-hard Mediterranean cheese whose texture and flavor lend themselves perfectly to a grilled skewer.
-Make the grilled cheese the star of the show by drizzling with olive oil and flaky sea salt and eating as a main protein with a side of veggies.
+This recipe calls for halloumi, a semi-hard Mediterranean cheese whose texture and flavor lend themselves perfectly to a grilled skewer.
+Make the grilled cheese the star of the show by drizzling it with olive oil and flaky sea salt and eating it as a main protein with a side of veggies.

 Crispy Grilled Shrimp with Lemon Garlic Butter